 The weather held out for us and afforded fabulous views of the surrounding Colorado mountains, the San Juans to be specific.
 To the East was Rio Grande Pyramid and the Window.
 We had climbed Rio Grande Pyramid about a month prior.

-To the Southeast, Jagged Peak (left) which Alex, Rich and I climbed the prior year, 2011, on Labor Day weekend.
+To the Southeast is Jagged Peak (left) which Alex, Rich and I climbed the prior year, 2011, on Labor Day weekend.
 Windom and Sunlight are to the right.

 Due south was a full view of Windom Peak, Sunlight (clustered to the left) and Eolus (far right), all fourteeners we had climbed many years ago.

 To the Southwest, is Turret Peak and Pigeon Peak.
-We hope to climb these two peaks in 2013.
+(We actually climbed these peaks the following year!)

 And, of course, to the West is the ever-present view of Arrow Peak.